How To Make Beef Jerky with a Dehydrator

 Put the beef jerky inside the refrigerator for around 1 to 2 hours to moderately freezing so that you can easily cut the even slices of the meat.
 The beef jerky meat must be stiff to touch but do not freeze t completely.
 Now, cut the slices of the jerky against the meat’s grain for about 1/8 inches to 1/4 inches thick so that the jerky become chewable later after drying.

 Alternatively, if you have a jerky slicer at home then, you can skip the step of freezing.
-The jerky slicer ensures that the entire strips of the meat are cut with the similar width so that they all get dehydrated uniformly.
+The jerky slicer ensures that the entire strips of the meat are cut with a similar width so that they all get dehydrated uniformly.

 Step 4: Marinating of the slices